July 27, 2017 Net Metering Filing: Updated October 2, 2017

 Placing customers who install on-site generation into their own rate class is a first step to addressing this cost shift.

 I've heard that it costs $65 to serve a residential customer each month, no matter how much energy they use.
-How is that derived and what costs are included?
+Is that true, and where does that number come from?

 How will the company's filing impact existing net metering customers?